Dimers in piecewise Temperleyan domains: Definitions and basic facts

-A double-dimer configuration is a union of two dimer coverings, we will consider coverings of a pair of domains $\om_1$, $\om_2$ that differ by two squares, i.e. $|\om_1 \bigtriangleup \om_2|=2$.
-Note that еhere are two different situations depending on whether $\om := \om_1 \cup\om_2$ contains an odd or an even number of squares.
-In the {\it odd} case, assume that $\om$ has one more black squares than white squares.
-Then domains $\om_1$ and $\om_2$ are obtained from $\om$ by removing black squares $u_1$ and $u_2$ adjacent to the boundary (see Fig.~\ref{I}).
-In the {\it even} case, let $\om_1=\om$ and $\om_2$ is obtained from $\om$ by removing black and white squares $u_0$ and $v_0$, which are adjacent to the boundary.
+A double-dimer configuration is the union of two dimer coverings.
+We will consider coverings of a pair of domains $\om_1$, $\om_2$ that differ by two squares, i.e. $|\om_1 \bigtriangleup \om_2|=2$.
+Note that there are two different situations depending on whether $\om := \om_1 \cup\om_2$ contains an odd or an even number of squares.
+In the {\it odd} case, assume that $\om$ has one more black square than white squares.
+Then the domains $\om_1$ and $\om_2$ are obtained from $\om$ by removing black squares $u_1$ and $u_2$ adjacent to the boundary (see Fig.~\ref{I}).
+In the {\it even} case, let $\om_1=\om$ and $\om_2$ be obtained from $\om$ by removing black and white squares $u_0$ and $v_0$, which are adjacent to the boundary.
 One can modify a domain in the odd case to reduce it to the even case, see Fig.~\ref{odd_even} and Remark~\ref{odd=even}.